|Location||18 km south of Chibougamau, QC|

 |Commodities||Copper and gold|

-The Devlin project is an easily accessible, partially developed, high-grade copper deposit located approximately 10 kilometres west of Corner Bay and 40 kilometres by road from the Copper Rand mill and tailings management facility.
+The Devlin project is an easily accessible, partially developed, high-grade copper deposit located approximately 10 kilometres west of Corner Bay and 35 kilometres by road from the Copper Rand mill.

 From 1974 to 1978, Riocanex completed 10,023 meters of diamond drilling on the Devlin property.
 This drilling defined a flat lying ore body within a breccia zone, dipping 7 to 10° to the northeast at approximately 60 meters below surface.

 In 1992, Holmer Gold Mines Ltd acquired Campbell Resources Inc.’s 55% interest in the property (formerly Camchib and Campbell Chibougamau Mines Ltd.) with Riocanex retainaing the remaining 45% interest.
-In 1995, Watts Griffis and McOuat Limited (WGM) is retained by Holmer Gold to prepare a technical review of the project.
-WGM developed a mine plan suggesting a room and pillar approach with a mining rate of 200 tons per day for a total annual production of 50,000 short tons over a mine life of four years.
+A technical review of the project is completed in 1995..
 In 2004, Lake Shore Gold acquired Holmer Gold and the Devlin property.

 The Devlin property was acquired by CBay Minerals Inc. in 2013.
-In 2013 and 2014, in two separate drilling programs, CBay Minerals completed 1,749 meters of drilling in 17 holes.
+In 2013 and 2014, CBay Minerals completed 1,749 meters of drilling in 17 holes.
 CBay Minerals commissioned AGP Mining Consultants Inc. to provide a mineral resource estimate and NI 43-101 Technical Report for the Devlin project.
 The Technical Report dated August 20, 2015 was filed on SEDAR in September 2015.

 GEOLOGY & MINERALIZATION